Gesso Examples

 [!NOTE] The

-option lets you see PureScript code in the browser debugger.
+--source-mapsoption lets you see PureScript code in the browser debugger.

-Or, you can bundle all the examples at once using the bundle-examples.sh
+Or, you can bundle all the examples at once using the bundle-examples.sh script, which runs that command for every example.

 The example package names are: